ABC

 I’ll never understand the TV biz because between the three Sweeps periods and the Upfronts, they make their money on selling ad time.
 Since they have already sold the ad time and have cash in hand, then why do they up and cancel shows before giving them a chance?
 Or, why do they kill shows by moving them to bad time slots?
 Why can’t they get ratings from everyone and not just from the mystery Nielsen families?

 I always wondered who these so-called Nielsen families were.
 Come to find out, it’s a little bit like a contest or lottery to become one.
 I have a friend at work who is now a Nielsen family, so now I know more about it.
-I don’t care to describe any of this and if I weren’t so lazy or really cared enough, I could have Googled it long before now.
-Suffice it to say, she and her husband will be a Nielsen family...
+I don’t care to describe any of this and if I weren’t so lazy or really cared enough,...
 Continue reading »

 The Lost Experience